Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Instrumentation Layer* → applications and services instrumented using OpenTelemetry SDKs and auto-instrumentation agents.
 Generates logs, metrics, and traces in a standardized OTLP format.
 - *OpenTelemetry collector* → central component responsible for: receiving data (logs, metrics, traces); processing/enriching it; exporting it to one or more backends.
 Can run as: a sidecar in Kubernetes, a daemonset on each node, a centralized collector cluster.
-- *Export & storage layer* → observability and security data is sent to: log storage (Elasticsearch, Loki, Cloud logging platforms); SIEM systems (Elastic SIEM, Splunk, Azure Sentinel); Audit archives (S3, GCS, object storage).
+- *Export & storage layer* → observability and security data coud be sent to: log storage (Elasticsearch, Loki, Cloud logging platforms); SIEM systems (Elastic SIEM, Splunk, Azure Sentinel); Audit archives (S3, GCS, object storage).
 - *Visualization & analytics* → dashboards and visual tools (Grafana).
 - Support centralized log analysis, auditing, forensics, and compliance reporting.